Ylianst/ESP-IQ2020/documentation/protocol.md

 # Freshwater Salt System

-I happen to own the Salt Water device that uses address `0x29` on the RS485 bus, however I don't use the salt water system so I normally keep it disconnected.
-The Freshwater module seems to have a single `0x1E01` command and the IQ2020 module polls it regurarly with data.
-For example:
+The Freshwater system will run current thru the salt water to generate chlorene.
+Note that there is also a Freshwater IQ module that is completely different.
+This module uses address `0x29` on the RS485 bus and seems to have a single `0x1E01` command that the IQ2020 controller polls regurarly with data.
+The communication between the IQ2020 and Freshwater system is super weird.
+I can't figure it out.
+As a result, there is currently no emulation for the Freshwater module in this integration.

+Here is an example of a request from IQ2020 to the Freshwater module and the response:

 ```
 29 01 40 1E010000FFFFFF00FF04FFFFFFFFFF    <-- Request
 01 29 80 1E010000033500000000B310006841    <-- Response
 ```

-When looking at the request, this is some data I gathered.
+When looking at the request, this is some data I have observed.

 ```
 29 01 40 1E010000FFFFFF00FF04FFFFFFFFFF